Casino zonder Nederlandse licentie: Der umfassende Guide für 2026 zu CRUKS-freien Anbietern

 How does CRUKS differ from other exclusion systems in Europe?

 For private players in Germany, gambling winnings are generally tax-free, regardless of whether the casino holds a license from the UK Gambling Commission or another authority such as the Malta Gaming Authority.
-In the United Kingdom, the taxation of gambling winnings falls on the operator (via Remote Gaming Duty and HMRC), not the player, which differs from the German payroll tax model.
-Nevertheless, players should note that winnings from casinos not licensed in Germany may exist in a legal gray area, even though personal tax exemption is usually maintained.
+The taxation of gambling winnings in the United Kingdom lies with the operator (via Remote Gaming Duty and HMRC), not the player, which distinguishes this model from German income tax.
+Nevertheless, players should note that winnings from casinos not licensed in Germany can legally be in a gray area, even if personal tax exemption is usually maintained.

 Can I enter the UK market with a Malta Gaming Authority license?